apreus/paris-project-exhibition/_paris-project-exhibition/pci_26.md

 ---
 pid: pci_26
-label: Joseph Pernet-Ducher
+label: Joseph Pernet-Ducher, who named a hybrid tea-rose "Mme Edouard Herriot" in 1913
-object_type: contextual images
+object_type: contextual-images
 note: 111-14
 word_tag: Named after wives of Mayors.....
 item: Joseph Pernet-Ducher
 link: http://bibliotheque-numerique.hortalia.org/items/show/3328
 notes: 'Joseph Pernet-Ducher, who named a hybrid tea-rose "Mme Edouard Herriot" after the wife of the then mayor of Lyons in 1913.
-Image from Les Amis des roses: journal de la Société française de rosiéristes, 1925'
+Image from Les Amis des roses: journal de la Soci√©t√© fran√ßaise de rosi√©ristes, 1925'
 rights: Not compeletely sure
 selection:
-caption: 'This photograph of award-winning rosarian Joseph Pernet-Ducher and his specimens was originally included as a plate in a 1925 issue of Les Amis des roses: journal de la Société française de rosiéristes.
-Pernet-Ducher developed a new hybrid tea-rose in 1913 and named it "Mme Edouard Herriot" after the wife of the then mayor of Lyon.'
+caption: 'This photograph of award-winning rosarian Joseph Pernet-Ducher and his specimens was originally included as a plate in a 1925 issue of Les Amis des roses: journal de la Soci√©t√© fran√ßaise de rosi√©ristes.
+Pernet-Ducher developed a new hybrid tea-rose in 1913 and named it "Mme Edouard Herriot" after the wife of the then mayor of Lyon'
 order: '025'
 layout: paris-project-exhibition
 collection: paris-project-exhibition